Maurice Rose

 Maurice Rose (November 26, 1899 – March 30, 1945) was a career officer in the United States Army who attained the rank of major general.
 A veteran of World War I and World War II, Rose was commanding the 3rd Armored Division when he was killed in action in Germany during the closing days of the Second World War becoming the highest-ranking American killed by enemy fire during the war in Europe.

-Rose was the son and grandson of rabbis from Poland, at the time of his death he was the highest-ranking Jewish person in the U.S. Army.
-He was not especially religious, did not publicize his faith, and stated in his Army records to be Protestant.
+Rose was the son and grandson of rabbis from Poland; at the time of his death he was the highest-ranking Jewish person in the U.S. Army.
+He was not especially religious, did not publicize his faith, and stated in his Army records that he was Protestant.
 Rose was married twice and had two sons.

 The 3rd Armored Division's official history of World War II memorialized Rose by stating "He was over six feet tall, erect, dark haired, and had finely chiseled features.
 He was firm and prompt of decision, brooking no interference by man, events or conditions in order to destroy the enemy."